Bisphosphonate

 The general chemical structure of bisphosphonate.
 The R-groups determine the chemical properties of the drug, and distinguishes individual types of bisphosphonates.
 This chemical structure affords a high affinity for calcium hydroxyapatite, allowing for rapid and specific skeletal targeting.

-Bisphosphonates are a class of drugs that prevent the loss of bone density, used to treat osteoporosis and similar diseases.
-They are the most commonly prescribed to treat osteoporosis.
+Bisphosphonates are a class of drugs that prevent the loss of bone density.
+They are the most commonly prescribed to treat osteoporosis and similar diseases.

-Evidence shows that they reduce the risk of fracture in post-menopausal women with osteoporosis.
+Specifically, there is evidence that shows they may reduce the risk of fracture in post-menopausal women with osteoporosis.

 Bone tissue undergoes constant remodeling and is kept in balance (homeostasis) by osteoblasts creating bone and osteoclasts destroying bone.
 Bisphosphonates inhibit the digestion of bone by encouraging osteoclasts to undergo apoptosis, or cell death, thereby slowing bone loss.

 The uses of bisphosphonates include the prevention and treatment of osteoporosis, Paget's disease of bone, bone metastasis (with or without hypercalcemia), multiple myeloma, primary hyperparathyroidism, osteogenesis imperfecta, fibrous dysplasia, and other conditions that exhibit bone fragility.